turbot/tailpipe-plugin-aws/docs/tables/aws_lambda_log/queries.md

     count(case when log_level = 'ERROR' then 1 end) as error_log_count,
     count(case when log_level = 'WARN' then 1 end) as warn_log_count,
     count(case when log_level = 'DEBUG' then 1 end) as debug_log_count,
-    bool_or(message like '%Task timed out%') as has_timeout, bool_or(message like '%Init Duration:%') as has_cold_start,
+    bool_or(message ilike '%timed out%') as has_timeout,
+    bool_or(message ilike '%init duration%') as has_cold_start,
-    bool_or(message like '%Memory Size:%' and message like '%Max Memory Used:%') as has_memory_metrics, bool_or(message like '%error%' or message like '%exception%' or message like '%fail%') as has_error_keywords from
+    bool_or(message ilike '%memory size%' and message ilike '%max memory used%') as has_memory_metrics, bool_or(message ilike '%error%' or message ilike '%exception%' or message ilike '%fail%') as has_error_keywords from
     aws_lambda_log
   where